SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Introduction

 With the advancement of deep learning technologies, particularly the emergence of large language models (LLMs), there has been a surge of research inspired by these developments and focused on LLM-based approaches~\cite{nijkamp2022codegen,li2023starcoder,guo2024deepseek,luo2023wizardcoder,xia2023keep,ye2024iter,zhang2023self,li2025editlord,fan2023large,peng2023generative,izacard2023atlas}.
 Compared to rule-based approaches, LLM-based approaches are able to utilize the code understanding and generation capability of LLMs, generalizing to a large variety of optimization scenarios and optimization strategies without human intervention, leading to many optimizations that are infeasible in rule-based approaches.

 \mainpoint{The Challenge of LLM-based Optimization.} A direct approach is to give a code snippet to LLM and ask the LLM to optimize the code.
-However, as observed in multiple existing studies~\cite{gao2024search,shypula2023learning}, this approach is ineffective, possibly due to the many possible directions of optimizing the code.
+However, as observed in multiple existing studies~\cite{gao2024search,shypula2023learning}, this approach is ineffective, possibly due to the many possible optimization strategies.
 A more effective approach is to identify the optimization strategy (e.g., replacing a linked list with an array if frequent random access is needed) to be applied in the code, and include one or a few existing optimization examples applying this strategy in the prompt for few-shot learning, such that the LLM learns the optimization strategy from the examples and applies it to the current code.

 However, applying the above few-shot learning to optimize a large software project is not easy.
 On the one hand, to get many optimization examples representing various optimization strategies, existing approaches~\cite{gao2024search,shypula2023learning,garg2023rapgen} usually mine optimization commits from many open source projects, forming \emph{a large space of example commits}.
 On the other hand, since LLM can process code only to a limited length, we have to divide the project code into multiple small chunks for LLM to process, forming \emph{a large space of code locations}.
 Since it is difficult to know which strategy can be applied to which code locations in advance, a trivial approach is to try all combinations of the commits and the code locations, which is infeasible in practice due to the huge number of combinations.